 Council have already committed to only building Net Zero (NZ) new builds.
-The C.E.F shall set directions and lead to an eventual Climate Emergency Strategy.
+The C.E.F shall set directions and lead to an eventual Climate Emergency Strategy - estimated delivery in 2025

 Technological

 Utilise electronic access control equipment to manage safe access to and reduction of risk at Councils slipways - also utilise, align, and improve access control and CCTV systems to assist with the efficient and safe management of Harbour and Marina facilities.